 I fell in love with the “old” BBW the minute I saw it.
 When I was in high school in the spring of 1994, my friend and I were trolling the local mall when we noticed a new store being built.
 We looked into the window and were amazed to see country-theme fixtures like a big blue wagon in the front.
 I had never heard of the store before (this was before the internet), and was eagerly awaiting the day it would open.
 When it did, that same friend and I smelled everything in the store.
 It was something we had never experienced before - they actually let us try out the products in the store!
 It was teenage girl heaven.
 Well, except for the prices.
 I was shocked when I learned a bottle of lotion cost $9!
 Up until this point I was using a Lever2000 bar of soap and probably some $3 lotion from the drugstore.
 And since I was underage and didn’t have a job, $9 was a lot.
 But it was so worth it!
 I finally settled on a bottle of Country Apple body lotion, and used it sparingly.
 At the time it was in the round-shaped bottles that were phased out in the mid-’90s.

 I eagerly awaited the day I turned 18 so I could apply for a job there.
 However, I didn’t actually get hired until the summer before my senior year in college in 1999.
 Though the hours weren’t the best (typical for BBW), I loved every minute of it.
-I fondly remember late night almanacs with the whole staff - this is what BBW calls floorset changes.
+I fondly remember late night almanacs with the whole staff—this is what BBW calls their floorset changes.
 We were given a fixture, the products, and a map (the “almanac”) to tell us where everything went.
-It was challenging, and exhausting, but so much fun.
+It was challenging and exhausting, but so much fun.
 I remember arranging the blue hutch and the White Barn Candle shelf.
-We were given huge discounts on products, and I used to buy basically the whole Cucumber Melon line.
+We were given huge discounts on products, and I bought basically the whole Cucumber Melon line.
 It quickly became my signature fragrance of ‘99.